cloudmesh-community/book/chapters/cloud/arch.md

   * AWS Cost Management
   * Internet of Things

-We observe that AWS focusses on providing infrastructure and platformes so others can provide integrated service to its customers.
+We observe that AWS focuses on providing infrastructure and platforms so others can provide integrated service to its customers.

 Other examples for product lists such as the one from Azure are provided in the Appendix.